techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, get **$60 discount today** using code **DCUBEOFFER** at https://kube.promo/latest.
+If you are preparing for CKA, CKAD, CKS, or KCNA exam, get **35% discount today** using code **NEWYEAR23** at https://kube.promo/latest.
 It is a limited-time offer.
 Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

 ## ✍️ Other Manifest repos